 Learning Objectives and Participant Engagement Strategies

-The ELI proposal reviewers will closely examine and rate each proposed session's learning objectives and participant engagement strategies, which must clearly articulate what attendees will know or be able to do as a result of participating in the session.
-A successful proposal must also include the specific ways in which the presenter(s) will engage with participants through active learning strategies that promote deeper learning.
-The ELI encourages these values at all its events, as well as innovative and participatory session design, the creative use of technology, and active engagement by all attendees.
+The ELI proposal reviewers will closely examine and rate each proposed session's learning objectives, which should clearly describe what participants will know or be able to do as a result of participating in the session.
+A successful proposal must also include the specific and creative ways in which the presenter(s) will engage with participants through active learning strategies.
+The ELI encourages innovative and participatory session design, the creative use of technology, and active engagement by all participants.

-Please note your presentation session proposal will be carefully evaluated and may be accepted for any of the following presentation formats below, depending on scope of content and engagement strategies proposed.
-If you have any questions, please contact the Presenter Liaison at firstname.lastname@example.org.
+Please note that your presentation session proposal will be carefully evaluated and may be accepted for any of the following presentation formats below, depending on the scope of content and engagement strategies proposed.
+If you have questions, please contact the Presenter Liaison at email@example.com.

-- Short Presentation Pairs (face-to-face or online): Presentations pairings include two 15-minute presentations followed by a 15-minute question/discussion period.
-Presentation sessions will be paired by the ELI annual meeting program team, based on the content anchor associated with the proposal.
-Proposals should be for one presentation only.
-Presentation pairs are highly visible, and highlight pioneering practices by giving institutions a spotlighted venue with condensed presentation time.
+- Short Presentation Pairs: Presentation pairings include two 15-minute presentations followed by a 15-minute question/discussion period, for a total of 45 minutes.
+Presentation sessions will be paired by the ELI annual meeting program team, based on the track associated with the proposal.
+Highly visible, presentation pairs highlight pioneering practices by giving institutions a spotlighted venue with condensed presentation time.
 Please note these are NOT poster sessions.

-Posters give attendees and presenters the opportunity to share and examine problems, issues, and solutions in a more casual, personal environment through informal, interactive, brief presentations focused on effective practices, research findings, or technical solutions.
-Poster sessions will also be included in the online conference program through the Digital Poster Gallery.
-The standard setup for a poster includes a 6' skirted table, wireless Internet access, and boards.
+Posters give participants and presenters the opportunity to share and examine problems, issues, and solutions in a more casual, personal environment through informal, interactive, brief presentations focused on effective practices, research findings, or technical solutions.
+The standard setup for a poster includes a six-foot skirted table, wireless Internet access, and boards.